gargantuanprism/ap-donation-receipt/template.md

 - Community grocery distribution (combating food insecurity through collective action, not charity)
 - Political education programs (building consciousness and tools for systemic change)

-If this is a cash-only donation, you may make a deduction on your tax return.
+For this donation (cash or non-cash), you may make a deduction on your tax return.
 See [https://www.irs.gov/publications/p526](https://www.irs.gov/publications/p526) for more information.

 # Official receipt details for your records